codership/documentation/galeracluster/source/restartingcluster.rst

 	seqno:   8204503945773
 	cert_index:

 To find the sequence number of the last committed transaction, run ``mysqld`` with the ``--wsrep-recover`` option.
 This recovers the InnoDB table space to a consistent state, prints the corresponding Global Transaction ID value into the error log, and then exits.
-For example:
+Here's an example of this:

 .. code-block:: console

 	130514 18:39:13 [Note] WSREP: Recovered position: 5ee99582-bb8d-11e2-b8e3-
 	23de375c1d30:8204503945771

 This value is the node state ID.
-You can use it to manually update the ``grastate.dat`` file, by entering it for the ``seqno`` field, or let ``mysqld_safe`` recover automatically and pass the value to your database server the next time you start it.
+You can use it to update manually the ``grastate.dat`` file, by entering it in the value of the ``seqno`` field.
+As an alternative, you can just let ``mysqld_safe`` recover automatically and pass the value to your database server the next time you start it.

 --------------------------------------
 Identifying Crashed Nodes
 --------------------------------------
 .. _`Identify Crashed Node`:

-If the ``grastate.dat`` file looks like the example below, the node has either crashed during execution of a non-transactional operation, (such as ``ALTER TABLE``), or aborted due to a database inconsistency:
+You can easily determine if a node has crashed by looking at the contents of the ``grastate.dat`` file.
+If it looks like the example below, the node has either crashed during execution of a non-transactional operation (e.g., ``ALTER TABLE``), or the node aborted due to a database inconsistency.

 .. code-block:: text